 Lyon (also called Lyons) is located in east-central France between Marseille and Paris in the Rhone-Alpes region.
 Lyon is the third-largest city in France after Paris and Marseille with a population of 495,000 in 2015.

 Lungdunam, which is the Roman name for Lyon, was founded in 43 BC by Lucius Munatius Plancus, Governor of Gaul.
-It later became Capital of Guals due to its strategic location.
+It later became Capital of Gaul due to its strategic location.
 Between 69 and 192 AD, the city enjoyed peace and prosperity with a population estimated at 50,000 to 80,000.
-It was here that the first Christian communities of Gual appeared and where the first martyrdoms occurred.
+It was here that the first Christian communities of Gaul appeared and where the early martyrdoms occurred.

 During the Middle Ages, Lyon belonged to many provinces and then the Holy Roman Empire from 1018 to 1312 before it was given to France.
 The city experienced a new golden age during the Renaissance when merchants from throughout Europe arrived.
 Lyon became one of the largest cities in Europe in the 16th century.

 Lyon was located very near the border between the occupied and free zone during WWII, which made it a strategic location for the French Resistance and the Germans.
 The business district was largely developed during the 1960s.

 Lyon has a growing immigrant population, many of whom arrive for jobs in security and the cleaning industry.
 This trend is expected to continue and lead to moderate growth for Lyon.